kanidm/kanidm/book/src/developers/designs/profile_display.md

 Due to their long length they should be line-wrapped into a text field so the entirety is visible when shown.
-To reduce visible clutter and inconsistent spacing we will put the values into collapsable elements.
+To reduce visible clutter and inconsistent spacing we will put the values into collapsible elements.

 These collapsed elements must include:

 - label
-- value's key type (ECDSA, rsa, ect..) and may include:
+- value's key type (ECDSA, rsa, etc..) and may include:
 - value's comment, truncated to some max length

 #### Editing keys